cassiancc/Pyrite-Toolkit/README.md

 The Pyrite Toolkit is a selection of Node.JS scripts that are used to datagen code for Pyrite.

 ## stategenerate
 The main `stategenerate.js` script is the primary script used for Pyrite.
 It generates blockstates, models, language entries, and loot tables for all blocks and items in Pyrite.
 It is designed to output these files in a format compatible with 1.20.1-1.21.4.
-Future refinements will focus on adding functionality for tag generation.
+Stategenerate is currently being broken up into various scripts.
+These will eventually become:

+## Helpers

+Various helper functions that handle file writing, namespaced ID handling, and mod constants.

+## Tag Helpers

+Various helper functions designed to aid the creation of Minecraft tags.

+## Model Helpers

+Various helper functions designed to create block models and items.

+## Model Writers

+Various helper functions designed to write models to disk.

+## Blockstate Helpers

+Various helper functions designed to create blockstates.

+## Blockstate Writers

+Various helper functions designed to write blockstates.

+## Translation Helpers

+Various helper functions designed to aid in translating Pyrite.

+## Resource Generator

+This will eventually become the main script where blocks can be added and deleted.

+## Recipe Helpers

+Various helper functions designed to aid in creating shapeless, shaped, and stonecutting recipes.

 ## publish